 - Remove your previous wafer then shave, clean, and dry the skin around your stoma.

-Start with clean, hair-free skin. - Take your stoma measuring guide and find the approximate size of your stoma or use the previous measurement.
+- Take your stoma measuring guide and find the approximate size of your stoma or use the previous measurement.

-Find a size that’s close to what you’ll need. - Place the guide over your stoma so that your stoma goes through the hole.
+- Place the guide over your stoma so that your stoma goes through the hole.

-Your stoma may bleed when scratched by the measuring guide.
-Don’t panic – it’s normal. - You’ll want to make sure that there’s about a 1/16 – 1/8″ (approx. 1.5 – 3mm) gap between your stoma and the edge of the hole.
+- You’ll want to make sure that there’s about a 1/16 – 1/8″ (approx. 1.5 – 3mm) gap between your stoma and the edge of the hole.
 Remember, as wafers do swell, you may need to adjust this gap accordingly.
 If you are using a barrier ring or similar product, it’s ok to cut the hole slightly larger (but not too much!).

-Leave a tiny bit of space between your stoma and the edge of the hole you’ve cut. - After finding the right size, place the measuring guide on the backside of your wafer with the hole in the center of the wafer.
+- After finding the right size, place the measuring guide on the backside of your wafer with the hole in the center of the wafer.
 In certain situations, like when you’ve got surgical wounds or skin problems, you may need to place the hole off-center.
 If you do this, just be sure that you are still cutting the hole within the boundaries of the “maximum cut” ring.

-If you do have to shift your hole remember not to cut past the outer ring. - Trace the hole on your wafer using a pen or marker.
+- Trace the hole on your wafer using a pen or marker.

-Use a marker or pen to trace the hole. - Cut out the hole using ostomy wafer scissors.
+- Cut out the hole using ostomy wafer scissors.
 If you are using a one-piece appliance, blow into the bag first to give some space for your scissors to move.

-A pair of good ostomy scissors can make this part really easy. - Test the size of the cutout by placing it over your stoma before you remove the plastic liner on the back of your wafer.
+- Test the size of the cutout by placing it over your stoma before you remove the plastic liner on the back of your wafer.
 Be careful as the edge of that hole may be sharp while the plastic backing is still on.

 - Complete any other skin routine, including putting on a barrier ring, ostomy paste, ostomy powder, barrier wipes, etc.